cchan555/final-project/README.md

 - Tokenization and cleaning process
 - Removed common words related to air travel and destinations; "flight", "France".
 - LDA Model parameter tuning, tested various K values = 5, 7, 10.
 Coherence(C) and cluster sizes/distances were taken into account.
- - K = 5 (Best)
-  - C = 0.425
- - K = 7
-  - C = 0.405
- - K = 10
-  - C = 0.393
-- 5 Topics was chosen as the best compared ground 7 and 10.
-At 7 there wasnt much of a difference, 10 was too separated and niche.
-  - Example: At 5 Topics we had a clear cluster/topic for Cabin Experience and at 10 it was split into various others.
-You could make a case for more specific topics but in this case a more generalized topic selection was better.

 ### Machine Learning Classification:
 There were three trained classifiers used in this analysis: